Frequently Asked Questions

 Starting a homebuilding company is capital intensive, requires land acquisition and construction financing, and takes time.
 Many executives are uncomfortable leaving their salaries and benefits behind to start a business, plus utilizing their savings as initial capital is risky.
 Furthermore, traditional acquisition and development financing options require personal guarantees, which doesn’t appeal to many.
 The National Builder Group owner operator program resolves all of these issues and more by providing compensation, benefits, and non-recourse financing from the start.

-How many finished lots should I have?
+How many lots do I need to get started?

 There are five primary reasons for waiting until drywall to offer these homes for sale.